Klipper3d/klipper/docs/Config_Reference.md

 Printer Skew Correction.
 It is possible to use software to correct printer skew across 3 planes, xy, xz, yz.
 This is done by printing a calibration model along a plane and measuring three lengths.
-Due to the nature of skew correction these lengths are set via gcode.
+Due to the nature of skew correction these lengths are set via G-Code.
 See [skew correction](skew_correction.md) and
 [command reference](G-Codes.md#skew-correction) for details.